aaqibhabib/uber-trips/README.md

 - To seed data, run: `node app trips100-ah.json`
 - To launch the app, run `node app.js` and navigate to `http://localhost:8080/`

+Note: `trips100-ah.json` is created using `genData.js` and spreads the start times throughout the day which makes for interesting statistics.
+`trips100.json` is the original that has all trips starting the same time.

 # Limitations
-1. Limited request/response error handeling
+1. Limited request/response error handling
 2. Responses are not truncated to max length

 # API Overview